Yard Tools For Women

 My Snapper mower is shown in front of our painted chain link fence.
 That was an awful project, but so worth it!
 It used to be a rusted mess; It looks sharp and new now.

 Garden boots are also very important.
 I purchased mine at Costco.
-Amazon also has a large selection of garden boots.
+Amazon also has a large selection.
 I keep mine in a shoe holder just inside my door.
 I also have a pair of old jeans that I only use for weed whacking.
 You can see by the photo that having a dedicated pair of garden jeans is a smart idea. 😊

 Weed Barrier Cloth & Mulch